Initial Rent, Bond and Fee

 Owners can arrange with the Auckland Council to have their rates demands sent to our office for payment from rents collected.
 Likewise owners can arrange with their insurers to have their insurance premium demands sent to our office.
 These payments will be made in the same month in which they arrive at our office providing of course that there are sufficient rental funds for the property in our Trust Account.
 Should there not be sufficient funds then we will hold back the monthly payment to the owner and pay the account in the following month.

-Under section 39 of the RTA, tenants are responsible for water charges (rates) provided the premises have a separate water meter, the tenancy agreement states the fact and the water supplier charges for water provided to the premises on the basis of metered usage.
-For premises on tank water it is the owners responsibility to provide (and pay) for water.
+Under section 39 of the RTA, tenants are responsible for water usage charges (rates) provided the premises have a separate water meter.
+Property owners are responsible for the ‘fixed’ water charges to a property.
+For premises on tank water it is the owners responsibility to provide (and pay) for one fill of water, thereafter it is the tenant’s responsibility.

 Owners can arrange with the Auckland Council to have their water rates demands sent to our office for collection from the tenants.
-Retrieving water charges from the tenants includes ‘receiving accounts, perusing the water accounts (questioning any glaring discrepancies with Council), paying the same, creating and sending an invoice for the account or part thereof to the tenant (often splitting the account between tenancies), collecting and banking the funds and crediting the owners account’.
-A uniform charge is made for this service twice a year when Council invoices water charges.
+Retrieving water charges from the tenants includes ‘receiving accounts, perusing the water accounts (questioning any glaring discrepancies with Council), paying the same, creating and sending an invoice for the account or part thereof to the tenant (often splitting the account between tenancies), collecting and banking the funds and crediting the owners account.